MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 ## Manage your operators

-From the My Operators tab, you can view your operators and their status and make the following changes to your selections:
+From the My operators tab, you can view your operators and their status and make the following changes to your selections:

 - Manage operator services by country
 - Suspend an operator